chickendrop89/adguardhome-pauser/README.md

 Then just observe if the daemon catched the query in the command line.

 # Limitations
-If the client/server has high TTL, or there is some kind of local DNS caching on the client-side, the request may not go through AdGuardHome at all, and the daemon can't see, and do anything.
+If the domain is accessed frequently and the client/server has an extremely high TTL, or if there is client-side caching, the query may not go through AdGuardHome at all, preventing the daemon from detecting and acting on it.